-Common among wrestlers, this is caused by repeated hits and cuts to the ear.
+Common among wrestlers, this is caused by repeated hits and cuts to the ear that cause bruising.
 This creates blood clots that lead to the lumpy look.
 But it can affect more than how it looks.
 A recent study shows this type of ear damage can make you more likely to get infections and lose your hearing.

 This buzzing, roaring, or ringing in your ears isn't so much a condition as a symptom of something else.
 It could be age-related hearing loss, earwax buildup, or spending too much time in a noisy place.
 Sometimes it has nothing to do with your ears, like if you take certain medicines.
 Talk to your doctor if you notice this.
 She may be able to treat what's causing it or suggest things to help.

 This happens when there's too much fluid in parts of your inner ear.
 Symptoms include ringing in your ears, episodes of dizziness, and hearing loss.
 It's not clear what causes it, and there's no known cure.
 If it doesn't go away on its own, you can manage it with medicines or other treatments.
 In rare cases, you may need surgery to stop the symptoms.